Alexandre Baril: Research

 Baril is described as one of the first trans researchers in Canada to publish work on trans issues from a transactivist perspective in the French language.
 His first article on trans issues, published in 2009, is titled: Transsexualité et privilèges masculins : fiction ou réalité?
 (Transsexuality and Male Privilege: Fact or Fiction?).
-From a transactivist perspective, Baril has coined several more appropriate and more respectful new terms to address the forms of oppression experienced by the marginalized groups he takes an interest in.
-His doctoral thesis includes an analytical glossary in which this trans and disability studies-related vocabulary is presented.
-This new terminology allows for an exploration of the oppressive dynamics reproduced by/in social movements and encourages critical reflection about the flaws and limitations of intersectional analyses as they exist today.
+Nonetheless, obtaining his doctorate and over the span of his career thus far, Baril's research interests have expanded and he has published on a variety of topics such as disability, trans issues, queer theory, dementia and aging, and more recently, suicide.
+He is particularly known for having developed and translated (to French) concepts that theorize and address forms of injustice and oppression experienced by marginalized groups (disabled folks, trans folks, 2SLGBTQI+ folks, suicidal folks, etc.).
+His conceptual contributions are further defined and detailed in the sections below.